Savjee/savjee.be/_posts/2019-12-04-esp32-tips-to-increase-battery-life.md

 Before we begin: the code samples shown in this post are for use with the [Arduino framework](https://github.com/espressif/arduino-esp32).
 This was not tested with `esp-idf` directly.

-## Tip 1: Power the ESP32 directly from a battery
+## Tip 1: Use the right battery & board
 Want to increase battery life?
-Then connect your battery directly to your ESP32.
-The USB port is very inefficient to power the microcontroller because it has a voltage regulator that converts the 5V input to the 3.3V that the ESP needs.
-This wastes a lot of precious energy!

-Instead, buy an ESP32 that has a built-in battery connector, like the [LOLIN32 Lite](https://wiki.wemos.cc/products:lolin32:lolin32_lite), one of my personal favourites.
-(Although they are discontinued, you can still find alternatives online.)
+Then pick an ESP32 board that has a built-in battery connector.
+These boards likely use a much more efficient LDO voltage regulator.

+One of my favorites is the [LOLIN32 Lite](https://wiki.wemos.cc/products:lolin32:lolin32_lite).
+These boards have [ME6211 regulator](https://datasheet.lcsc.com/szlcsc/Nanjing-Micro-One-Elec-ME6211C33M5G-N_C82942.pdf) that consumes just 40uA.
+Although these boards are discontinued, you can still find many alternatives online.

 ![WEMOS LOLIN32 Lite](/uploads/2019-12-04-esp32-tips-to-increase-battery-life/lolin32-lite.jpg)
 *WEMOS LOLIN32 Lite.
 Discontinued but many variant available.
 Still my favorite!*

-The battery connector allows you to bypass the USB voltage regulator and directly power your ESP with a battery.
-Just make sure to pick a battery with the same connector and one that outputs something between 3 and 3.7V.
-Most LIPO batteries will work just fine.

-*Don’t believe me?
-Try powering an ESP with a USB power bank.
-You’ll get a few days of battery life at most.
-The rest of the energy is wasted on the conversion from 5V to 3.3V.*
+## Tip 2: Use the right battery
+The ESP32 needs an input voltage of around 3.3V, so pick a battery that delivers a voltage close to this.

+A LiFePO4 would be perfect since it provides 3.2V.
+I also tested some LIPO batteries with a voltage of 3.7V, which seems to do the trick just fine.

-## Tip 2: Pick the right ESP32 board (single-core)
+## Tip 3: Pick the right ESP32 board (single-core)
 Most IoT devices are relatively simple and don’t require a lot of computing power.
 Yet the ESP32 has a dual-core processor.

 Consider buying a board that uses the single-core version of the ESP32 ([ESP32-SOLO-1](https://www.espressif.com/sites/default/files/documentation/esp32-solo-1_datasheet_en.pdf)).